 With eye-popping architecture perhaps being Rotterdam’s biggest draw, visitors must take their time to explore this city by foot.
 From the towering Martkhal Rotterdam – a colossal building decorated in vibrant vegetable murals – to the modernist Huis Sonneveld, Rotterdam is a city that shifts and changes on the turn of a street corner.

 For those hoping to keep with this historic theme, then a stay at the city’s iconic Hotel New York comes highly recommended.
 Overlooking the waters of Wilhelmina Pier, the hotel was once the base for the American Holland Line; a place where hopeful emigrants left European shores for North America.
-Boasting art deco interiors, the hotel also offers a beautiful restaurant, famed for its mouth-watering oysters.
+Boasting art deco interiors, the hotel also offers a beautiful restaurant, famed for its mouth-watering oysters, and is a fantastic spot for perhaps a more unusual weekend break.

 Stockholm has long claimed to be one of Europe’s coolest residents.
 A place of fashion conscious crowds, leather jackets and frothy lattes, the city is the posterboy for that now pervasive style of ‘Scandi Cool’.